dullroar/ten-steps-to-linux-survival/Step00.md

 COPY "My 2015 Tax Returns.pdf" \\MyServer\Finances\.
 ```

-In *IX-land over time these differences seem to be getting better, but
+In UNIX-land over time these differences seem to be getting better, but
 there are still "gotchas," often involving the differences in open source
 licenses in the underlying code.
 There are fundamental differences and
 assumptions between the "GNU" and "GPL" licenses on the one side and "MIT"